ChangsenJiang/BIOL8706_project/project_outline.md

 Then use the new mixture model to calculate the gene trees (here assume mixture model is `MIX{TIM2+FO,TPM3+FO,HKY+FO,TPM3+FO}+I+G`)

 ```
 iqtree2 -S bird_subloci -m “MIX{TIM2+FO,TPM3+FO,HKY+FO,TPM3+FO}+I+G” --prefix mixsubloci -T 128
 ```
+> [!NOTE]
+> Question 4:  It seems like the `-m` option would use the same mixture model for all alignments in the `-S bird_subloci` directory, maybe I should write a scipt to use MixtureFinder for each loci to estimate different models for each loci alignment?

 **2.2 Species trees:**